wolfcatworkshop/code-sketchbook/index.md

 [sketch](./makevember/day-16/)

 I was exploring four corner symmetry.
 Nothing too fancy since I had a long day at work.
-But the trick here is to draw the same rectangle four times:
+But the trick here is to draw the same rectangle four times, for left/right symmetry use x and (width -x); and for top/bottom use y and (height-y).

 ```js
   rect(x, y, size, size);                  // top left